zzerexx/scripts/README.md

 **Notes**
 `syn.secure_call` and `syn.create_secure_function` and `syn.run_secure_function` are not available as there are no similar functions.
-You do not need to use an argument with `syn.protect_gui` as it blocks ALL recursive FindFirstChild attacks.

 # Counter Blox Spectator Viewer
 see who is spectating you